-Rudy Giuliani says he feels ‘very, very good’ as he heads to Georgia to surrender on RICO charges
+Rudy Giuliani calls his arrest ‘attack on the American people’ as he surrenders in Georgia on RICO charges

-Rudy Giuliani has claimed that he feels “very, very good” as he heads to Georgia to face arrest for his part in the 2020 election interference plot.
+Rudy Giuliani called his arrest an “attack on the American people” outside a Georgia jail, where he surrendered to law enforcement for his part in the 2020 election interference plot.

-The former New York City mayor and former attorney to Donald Trump spoke to reporters as he left his apartment in New York City on Wednesday morning to travel to Fulton County Jail in Atlanta.
+The former New York City mayor and former attorney to Donald Trump spoke to reporters outside the Fulton County Jail in Atlanta.

+“If they can do this to me, they can do this to you,” he said while surrounded by press and protesters outside the jail, after insiting that the case was a “fight for our way of life” and a “travesty.”

+He said that he was being prosecuted for defending Mr Trump, and lashed out at Fulton County District Attorney Fani Willis.

 “I’m going to Georgia, and I’m feeling very very good about it, because I feel like I’m defending the rights of all Americans as I did so many times as a United States attorney,” he said.